Locations:

 People with hepatorenal syndrome tend to have vague symptoms of general unwellness, such as:

-They may also have symptoms of advanced liver disease or liver failure, such as:
+They may also have symptoms of advanced liver disease or liver failure, like:

-When kidney failure becomes severe, you will notice low urine output.
+When kidney failure becomes severe, you’ll notice you pee less than usual.

 Diagnosis and Tests

-Hepatorenal syndrome is kidney failure that occurs with advanced liver disease and in the absence of other causes of kidney failure.
-So, healthcare providers diagnose it by first confirming liver disease and kidney failure, and then ruling out other possible causes of kidney failure.
-They will use a variety of imagining tests, blood tests and urine tests to evaluate your liver function and kidney function.
+Healthcare providers diagnose hepatorenal syndrome by first confirming that you have liver disease and kidney failure.
+Then, they do tests to rule out other possible causes of kidney failure.
+They’ll order a variety of imaging tests, blood tests and urine tests to check your liver function and kidney function.

 Management and Treatment